MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Next Actions

-1. Begin drafting Big-Block Alternatives article
+1. Start drafting the Big-Block Alternatives article
-2. Identify multimedia needs for Big-Block Alternatives article
+2. Identify specific images needed for the Big-Block Alternatives article
-3. Finalize image collection for Mercury Cyclone and Hellcat articles
-4. Establish publishing workflow and hosting platform for completed articles
+3. Establish publishing workflow and hosting platform for completed articles
-5. Review new article opportunities and prioritize next batch
+4. Review new article opportunities and prioritize next batch

 ### Active Tasks (March 26, 2025)
 - Completed Mercury Cyclone article (ahead of schedule)
 - Completed Hellcat comparison article (ahead of schedule)
-- Completed Big-Block Alternatives article research, analysis, external links, and outline (ahead of schedule)
+- Completed research, analysis, external links, and outline for Big-Block Alternatives article
 - Remaining tasks to address:
-  1. Draft Big-Block Alternatives article
+  1. Begin drafting Big-Block Alternatives article
   2. Identify multimedia needs for Big-Block Alternatives article
-  3. Establish publishing platform and workflow
+  3. Establish publishing platform and workflow for completed articles

 ### Conclusion

-The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule, and the Big-Block Alternatives article at 50% completion.
-The comprehensive research and detailed articles provide strong, SEO-optimized content that significantly outperforms competitor articles.
+The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule.
+The Big-Block Alternatives article has made significant progress with all preliminary work completed and is now ready for drafting.
 The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.